adon-cloudcannon/landing-page-test/src/collections/case-studies/fulldev.md

 <!-- notionvc: fa4d4210-4485-4803-88ab-071ac3d6e5a9 -->

-> And my clients who were going to switch from WordPress to another system?
+> And my clients who are switching from WordPress to our system?
 I can 100 percent assure them that \[Astro and CloudCannon\] is going to be better than what they currently have.
 It’s always true.

 ## Configure your CMS *and* your publishing workflow